zufuliu/llvm-utils/clang/readme.md

 ## Clang Static Analyze Utils

-*These scripts are deprecated in favor of HTML output by using:*
+*These scripts (Python 2) are deprecated in favor of HTML output by using:*

 	clang --analyze -Xanalyzer -analyzer-output=html
 	clang-cl --analyze -Xclang -analyzer-output=html